"Death, taxes and childbirth! There's never any convenient time for any of them."

-So said Jean-Baptise Colbert, the finance Minister to Louis XIV.
-Buy-to-let investors could be forgiven for doing a lot of 'hissing' of late.
+So said Margaret Mitchell, author of Gone with the Wind.
+Buy-to-let investors could be forgiven for feeling very 'incovenienced' of late.
 Landlords profits have been hit by a host of new regulations and taxation changes in recent years.

 This means the delay between making a capital gain and paying the liability for CGT on property will soon be cut significantly.